 From baseball cards to vintage automobiles, the rarer something is, the more expensive it tends to be.
 Unfortunately for those living with rare diseases, the same holds true in healthcare.
 In the U.S., a rare disease is defined as any disease that affects fewer than 200,000 Americans at any given time.
 In Europe, the term applies to any disease affecting fewer than one in 2,000 people.
 However defined, rare diseases can present serious health problems and require highly specialized, very costly treatment programs.

 For health insurers, managing the costs of such treatment can prove especially daunting – but not impossible.
-RGA’s Janine Graham and Bonnie Schaumburg will be sharing their insights on this subject at the upcoming ROSE® (Reinsurance Outcomes and Service Experts) Conference on September 13-15, 2017.
+RGA’s Janine Graham and Bonnie Schaumburg shared insights on this topic at the ROSE® (Reinsurance Outcomes and Service Experts) Conference.
 We sat down with them to discuss steps insurers can take to both manage costs and achieve positive outcomes for patients with rare diseases.

 What is the central challenge of insuring people with rare diseases?